 |The rest of this report is a available to subscribers of Global Upstream Project Analytics Service.
 Not a subscriber?
 Create a account.

-In October, global upstream activity was robust with new oil and gas exploration and new project developments: two noteworthy oil and gas discoveries made in China, and an oil discovery in Egypt; projects with first production were announced for offshore Norway, onshore Nigeria and Australia; and four other projects located offshore Brazil, US Gulf of Mexico, North Sea, onshore Australia also made notable progress.
-Lastly, five A&D transactions involving operating assets round out the month’s operating asset headlines.
-New oil and gas discoveries could unveil an estimated resource of around 7.5 Trillion cubic feet of natural gas and 200 million barrels of oil in place.
-The value of these A&D transactions is estimated at as much as US $2 billion.
-Notably, offshore Brazil, the pre-salt fields are lifting oil production from 2.5 million barrels per day in 2016 to recent approximately 3 million barrels per day, up about 20% from three years ago.
+In November, global upstream activity was busy with new oil and gas exploration and new project developments: two noteworthy gas discoveries were made in China and Australia, respectively.
+Projects with first production were announced in offshore Brazil and China, onshore Egypt and Tunisia; and five other projects located offshore Thailand, Cambodia, Russia and Norway made notable progress.
+Lastly, seven A&D transactions involving operating assets round out the month’s operating asset headlines.
+New oil and gas discoveries could unveil an estimated resource of around 1.5 Trillion cubic feet of natural gas.
+The value of these A&D transactions is estimated at as much as US $6 billion.
+Notably, in ultra-deep water Brazil, Petrobras started P-68 FPSO operation in Berbigao project.
+So far, it is the fourth start-up FPSO of Petrobras this year in pre-salt region.

 Stratas continues to monitor the upstream scene.
-Key projects on our screen include the results of Brazil’s sixth pre-salt round on November 7th, and the biggest pre-salt blocks ‘transfer of rights’ (ToR) auction on November 6th; Moreover, in Brazil’s Santos Basin, the Atapu pre-salt field is waiting for its FPSO arriving by early 2020 to start-up first production; In addition, on the Stabroek Block offshore Guyana, the Liza phase 1 project will start up first production via the Liza Destiny FPSO in December.
+Key projects on our radar include Noble Energy operated Leviathan stage 1 project, which is going to start first gas production by December; Also, the Liza phase 1 project will start up first production via the Liza Destiny FPSO in December.
 The project will produce 120,000 barrels per day of oil at peak, the second phase will output 220,000 barrels per day of oil in mid-2022, and the third phase is set to start-up by 2023.
 In addition, Equinor operated Barnacle project is going to come onstream and will bring 180,000 b/d of oil production capacity in December.

 More details about upstream projects updates are included in Stratas Advisors’ Global Upstream Project Analytics (GUPA) service.
 The Global Upstream Project Analytics service delivers timely and relevant insights and forecasts on global upstream projects.
 Analyses and data are delivered through our dedicated web portal in multiple formats including formal and informal analytical content, podcasts, webcasts, and more.
 In addition, the service provides access to selected data, interactive charts, and mapping tools.
 Clients also have access to data tools, interactive custom charting with ability for data downloads, and mapping tools.